-When you come to your first appointment the staff may talk to you about why they have been asked to see you and they will give you the opportunity to talk about how you are feeling.
+When you come to your first appointment, which is called an initial assessment, the staff may talk to you about why they have been asked to see you and they will give you the opportunity to talk about how you are feeling.
 Then we can work together to find the best way to help you.
 You might find it useful to write down things you would like to say or questions you may have before your appointment.

 Some questions you might want to ask during your first appointment are:

-- Will the person you see at the first appointment be the person who will always see you or will they be handing over to anyone else?
+- Will the person I see at the first appointment be the person who I will always see?

-- If medication is prescribed – how much; how long for; are there any side effects to look out for; what happens when it finishes?
+- If medication is talked about you may want to ask what it is, how much, how long for, are there any side effects to look out for and what happens when I no longer need it?

 - How information is shared about the treatment and care being offered to you or your relative – who will know and why?